Airport seating: Types of seating

 Dubai International Airport (DXB) provides airline travelers with a premium range of seating materials in various colors, such as blue, red, black and grey.
 DXB is an example of an airport that is focused on setting apart standards of original airport seating and experimenting with various colors to enhance appearance and comfort.

 Priority Pass is a membership-based lounge access service that caters to airports around the world, including those in Africa, Asia, Continental Europe, Latin America and The Caribbean, the Middle East, North America, and the UK.
 With 25 years of service, Priority Pass has been providing passengers with elegant seating styles.

 The first sleeping pod was introduced in 2013 at Helsinki Airport in Finland.
 The sleeping pod allowed airline travelers to relax in their own peaceful space.
 The pod features adjustment to be turned from a seat to a bed, a storage area for carry-on luggage, and charging connectivity.

 Business class lounge at Bamako-Sénou International Airport offers relaxed seating including bar-style seating.

-Comfortability Trends
+Comfort trends

 The environment of airport waiting areas is continuously updated, and revamped to enhance the experience of the traveler.
 Due to the reinforcement of airport security, the wait time for passengers has significantly increased.
 To accommodate customer experience, airports have made an effort to increase seating in lobbies and seating areas.
 The space surrounding the seating area within an airport is designed to encourage comfort, happiness, and connectedness among travelers.

 The level of comfort travelers experience is dependent on a variety of factors.

 The six airport services factors are: